FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/PyPi/Linux/Install.md

     # this should be set before startup
     DBFilePath = str(r'/root/FTSDataBase.db')
 ```
+###  MySQL database
+FTS supports an abstraction layer, so it's easy to use a different database like MySQL.

-To switch too a MySQL database
+To switch to a MySQL database
 ```python
     # this should be set before startup
     DBFilePath = str('user:pass@localhost/dbname')